fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 ----

-### Course document plan

-If on PC, press ESC key !
+### Course document plan (if on PC, press ESC)
+- Chapter 1 = digitalising the corporate finance processes
+- Chapter 2 = leveraging the business partner with big data & analytics
+- Chapter 3 = technology & solutions
+- chapter 4 = skills
+- Chapter 5 = managing finance transformation

-You may approach the course from :
-- the processes (chapters 1 & 2)
+You may approach the course from the processes (ch 1 & 2), the solutions (ch 3), the implementation (ch 5).
-- the solutions (chapter 3)
-- the implementation (chapter 5)

 ----